nordlow/compiler-benchmark/README.md

 whereas the generic Rust version interestingly is processed 2-3 times faster than the non-generic version.

-Julia's JIT-compiler is very memory hungry.
+Julia's JIT-compiler is (currently) very memory hungry.
 A maximum recommended product of `function-count` and `function-depth` for Julia is 5000.
 Julia will therefore be excluded from the benchmark when this maximum is reached.

 ## Sample run output